sagemathinc/cocalc-doc/source/terminal.rst

 Either remap 'Esc' to a different key for the browser extension or disable the extension on the cocalc.com domain.

+.. index:: Fish shell

 Setup fish shell
 -----------------------------------------------------

-You can automatically span a process replacing of the default bash shell while it starts.
+You can automatically span a process replacing of the default bash shell while it starts via a :ref:`startup file <terminal-startup-files>`.
 In order to avoid having broken Home/End keys in the fish shell, you have to set the ``TERM`` environment variable correctly to use xterm!
 I.e.